-We conduct Alaska trophy Mountain Goat hunts at two great hunt areas: Prince William Sound and Kodiak Island.
+We conduct Alaska trophy Mountain Goat hunts at two great hunt locations: Kodiak Island and Prince William Sound.

 Prince William Sound:

 Prince William Sound hunts are conducted along the coastal glaciated alpine country, 175 miles south of Anchorage.
 From Anchorage, we travel across rugged mountainous and glacier terrain via air charter flight to glacier filled lakes and coastline.
 Our Mountain Goat camps are based on glacier filled alpine lakes and coastline.
 We have access to millions of acres of scenic coastal wilderness with abundant wildlife.
 Typically, Mountain Goats can be viewed from our base camps, rustic wilderness cabin or comfortable tent camps.
 On some occasions we use spike camps for easier access to goats.
-Also, we use Zodiac rafts on alpine lakes for easier accessing terrain and glassing for goats.
+Also, we use inflatable boats on alpine lakes for easier accessing terrain and glassing for goats.
 Hunters do a moderate mountain backpack climb.
 Recommend hunters be in good to excellent physical shape and be willing to pack a reasonable amount of gear.
-Elevation range from sea level from 1,800’ to 3,000’.
+Elevation range from sea level from 1,800 feet to 3,000 feet.
 This is the ultimate spot-and-stalk hunt.
 During inclement weather, goats are forced down to lower terrain.
 Goats' prefer high-altitude cliffs, along with their magnificent white coats, makes them one of the most challenging and satisfying game animals in Alaska.
 Most hunts are done in two to three days with the exception of inclement weather days.
-Mountain goat horns range between 8″ - 10″, with a few billies making the record books.
+Mountain goat horns range between 8 inches – 10 inches, with a few billies making the record books.
 Arrival and departure point is Anchorage, Alaska.
 Mountain Goat Registered Permit is required.
 Clients may be upgrade hunt to include a trophy Black Bear.

 Secondary species available for trophy fee: